 We're glad you're grooming.
 Untamed bush is pretty gross in the modern age — especially when you combine it with ball sweat.
 But trimming your lower reaches every once in a while is a far cry from being a pro groomer.
 When you're ready to expand your horizons, you need to learn about how to remove stomach hair and happy trails.
 Lucky for you, we just made this comprehensive guide.

 What Is a Happy Trail?

 Certainly, you know the basic definition: the hair that leads from the belly button to the pubes.
-That’s not the question we’re answering.
+That's not the question we're answering.
 In terms of style, sexiness, and fashion, what is the happy trail?
-It’s a key element to sex appeal for any man.
-Most of you underestimate how much a properly groomed happy trail can set a woman on fire (not literally).
+It's a pivotal element to sex appeal for any man.
+Most of you underestimate how much an adequately groomed happy trail can set a woman on fire (not literally).
 If you want to hit peak sexiness, you need to know how to manage the happy trail (also called the treasure trail).

 How Do You Style the Happy Trail?

 Not all trails grow naturally.
 For many guys, the lower abdomen just turns into another patch of fur.
 You want to get away from random tufts on your body and aim for something deliberate and manicured.
 There's no universal style, so we're going to discuss a few options.

 Before you reach for the body groomer, you have to understand what makes a happy trail sexy.
 A properly groomed beard can add sex appeal to any man, no matter how he looks.
 The same isn't true for the treasure trail.
 The whole point is that it can accentuate washboard abs and a tight body.
 If you don't have the fitness, this grooming will do little more than keep lint out of your belly button (which is still essential).